 It is important to note that the parable of the "wheat and tares" is a different event from the reaping of wheat by the Son of Man on the cloud, but both cover events in the wheat harvest which continues throughout the Tribulation as shown below:

 Events of the Wheat Harvest

-The last of the general wheat harvest reaped by the Son of Man on the cloud takes place right before Jesus returns to judge the earth, but the parable of the "wheat and tares" takes place after Jesus returns to Earth - these are the gleanings of what is left in the field and not reaped during the general harvest:
+The last of the general wheat harvest reaped by the Son of Man on the cloud takes place right before Jesus returns to judge the earth, but the parable of the "wheat and tares" takes place after Jesus returns to the earth - these are the gleanings left in the field and not reaped during the general harvest:

 Leviticus 19:9-10 - When you reap the harvest of your land, you shall not wholly reap the corners of your field, nor shall you gather the gleanings of your harvest.
 And you shall not glean your vineyard, nor shall you gather every grape of your vineyard; you shall leave them for the poor and the stranger: I am the LORD your God.